naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Rhea: Hmmm...

-Sticky: Hey!
+Scruffy: Hey!
 Wanna see me crack open a B.U.D.D for an omelette???

 Eris Annoyed: **[being held back by Rhea]** I am going to *fucking gut your insides* with a **rusty knife**.

-Sticky: Oh, look!
+Scruffy: Oh, look!
 Markdown support!
 How **bold** of you!

 Clara: Help!
 Nadine won't respond to my text anymore!

 %

-Sticky: Hey Eris, can I get some ice cream?
+Scruffy: Hey Eris, can I get some ice cream?

 Eris: Only a spoonful!

-Sticky: **[Proceeds to pull out a comically large spoon.]**
+Scruffy: **[Proceeds to pull out a comically large spoon.]**

 %